Are public private partnerships (PPPs) common? Are they promoted or encouraged by the government?

 In the Netherlands, public-private partnerships (PPPs) are a common form of collaboration between the government and the business sector in order to realize a project jointly.
 They divide the duties and risks and they each retain their own responsibilities.
 Public-private partnerships are generally encouraged in the Netherlands.

 In Nigeria, there is an increased focus in the area of Public-Private Partnership (PPP) in public infrastructure development.
 The Infrastructure Concession and Regulatory Commission (ICRC) Act 2005 established the Commission responsible for regulating PPP processes in Nigeria and provides for the government of any of its agencies to enter into a contract or grant concession to private entities for the financing, construction, operation or maintenance of any infrastructure in the Country.
-Many States have enacted their own PPP laws towards public infrastructure development.
+The Bureau of Public Procurement established under the Public Procurement Act encourages private sector participation in infrastructure development by ensuring open competitive bidding, which in turn encourages competition, economy and efficiency.
+Many States have also enacted their own PPP laws towards public infrastructure development.

 The notable PPP projects in Nigeria have been in areas of development of roads, bridges and power infrastructure under various PPP models.